escrimaglia/cli-automation/README.md

 * `templates`: Create working files
 * `ssh`: Accesses devices via the SSH protocol
 * `telnet`: Accesses devices via the Telnet protocol
-* `tunnel`: Manage SOCKS5 tunnel with Bastion Host
+* `tunnel`: Manage tunnel with Bastion Host

 ## `cla templates`

-The `cla templates` command generates example files, which can be used to create working files, both for connection parameters and for device configuration commands
+The cla templates command generates example files, which can be used to create working files, both for connection parameters and for device configuration commands

 **Usage**: